Groumy/Groumy.github.io/_drafts/tbh-switch.md

 ## My own needs

-So as their GM and and the only RPG Geek at the table, I started to look at different systems, but I didn't wanted to loose what I _loved_ about the Cypher System
+So as their GM and and the only RPG Geek at the table, I started to look at different systems, but I didn't wanted to loose what I _loved_ about the Cypher System.
+So I kept in mind those point :
+* **Player facing rolls**
+* **One stat ennemy**
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbMTYxNTE1MTkzNiwxODYxMTE4MTA1XX0=
+JoaXN0b3J5IjpbLTgwNDA0ODU3NCwxODYxMTE4MTA1XX0=
 -->